-The glide path is the part of the airport's Instrument Landing System (ILS) that provides vertical guidance and helps pilots stay on the aircraft's optimum path of descent.
-The glide path structure is located on the left side of runway 22.
+The Glide Path is the part of the airport's Instrument Landing System (ILS) that provides vertical guidance and helps pilots stay on the aircraft's optimum path of descent.
+The glide path structure is located on the left side of Runway 22.

-Vehicles are prohibited from entering the area between the Glide Path and the threshold of runway 22 without permission from the FSS.
+Vehicles are prohibited from entering the area between the Glide Path and the threshold of Runway 22 without permission from the FSS.

-Tall objects like the glide path structure that are tall and close to the runway lighted and marked.
-There is a red light on top of all tall structures to inform pilots of obstaces at night.
-Day time markings thick red and white stripes (like a candy cane) to make them visible to pilots from the air and during the appraoch.
+Tall objects, like the glide path structure, that are tall in nature and close to the runway, are lighted and marked.
+A red light is placed on top of all tall structures to inform pilots of obstacles at night.
+By day, tall structures have painted markings that consist of thick red and white stripes (like a candy cane) to make them visible to pilots from the air and during the approach as seen in Figure 49 - Glide Path below.
 The number of red and white stripes also helps pilots estimate the approximate height of the structure.

-Figure 43 - Glide Path
+Figure 489 - Glide Path